Bikudebug/sports-video-ingestion-pipeline/README.md

         ├── scene report
         └── validation report
         ↓
-Downstream computer vision inference
+Downstream computer vision tasks
-        └── YOLO object detection on exported RGB frames
+        ├── YOLO object detection
+        └── MMPose multi-person pose estimation
 ```

-This repository does **not** train an object detection model.
-Instead, it prepares sports video data so that a downstream model can consume the processed frames reliably.
+The pipeline prepares clean and organized frame outputs.
+YOLO and MMPose are used only as downstream validation examples to show that the processed frames are suitable for practical computer vision tasks.

 ---